Términos y Condiciones

 11.9 Interview Round:

-During the evaluation period, an in-person interview may be requested if needed to clarify questions from the evaluators, including potentially demonstrating updated progress for the service or product proposed on Project.
+During the evaluation period, an in-person interview or additional information may be requested if needed to clarify questions from the evaluators, including potentially demonstrating updated progress for the service or product proposed by Project.

 11.10 Final Selection: A local selection board composed of experienced members will make the decision to select up to 40 final companies for the Program.

-Once the evaluation is concluded, the program will have 72 hours to inform the applicants about the final decision and extend an offer to join the Program.
+Once the evaluation is concluded, the program will have 3 business days to inform the applicants about the final decision and extend an offer to join the Program.

 Upon the company’s acceptance of the offer to join Program, which includes acknowledgement and full acceptance of Grant Agreement including Program terms and conditions, the process of Onboarding begins, which requires the execution of tasks by both the team leader of the company and by the Program.